January 30, 2017

 As technology alters the customer experience—through messaging apps, chatbots, and more—what place does empathy have in improving customer service?
-People who are new to management, or to the workforce itself, will find this very human attribute to be central to excellent customer service.
+People who are new to management or the workforce itself will find this very human attribute to be central to excellent customer service.

 Playbook asked Denise C. Webster, president of WM Consultants, Inc. in Atlanta, Georgia, and a course leader for AMA, about the need for empathy in customer service.
 Webster teaches the AMA seminar Customer Service Excellence: How to Win and Keep Customers.

 Why is empathy such an important skill in customer service?

 Denise Webster: Empathy is described as the ability to share someone else’s feelings.
 It tells the other person you care, you understand, you wish to share their perspective on the situation.
 You reach the “core” of the customer’s psyche.
 This drives you to the base level of Maslow’s Hierarchy of Needs, wherein you observe a customer’s human reactions and behavior with innate curiosity.
 You step into their shoes and become “one.”
 The more comfortable people become, the more they open up and share.
 This enhances correctness and accuracy in feedback and processing in problem solving.

 How does a manager’s or employee’s ability to empathize improve the customer experience?

 DW: Once you can open up and share, you obtain needed information through the feedback of questions and answers.
 The customer is willing to relax and process information better, while the customer service professional (or guru) can ask the pertinent questions that lead toward troubleshooting or problem solving.
 You can solve problems quicker, with less stress on both sides.

 How can new managers and entry-level employees develop their empathy?